k8-proxy/icap-aks-delivery/documentation.md

 az account set -s <subscription ID>

+# Confirm you are on correct subscription
+az account show

 ```
-### 2.3 Create terraform service principle
+### 2.3 Create terraform service principal

 **PLEASE NOTE THIS ONLY NEEDS TO BE DONE ONCE FOR A SINGLE SUBSCRIPTION**

-This next part will create a service principle, with the least amount of privileges, to perform the AKS Deployment.
+This next part will create a service principal, with the least amount of privileges, to perform the AKS Deployment.

 ```
 ./scripts/terraform-scripts/createTerraormServicePrinciple.sh